mgamio/blog/_posts/2020-06-22-big-o-notation-analysis-of-algorithms.markdown

 But after a point, O(100N) becomes faster and remains faster for all increasing amounts of data from that point onward.
 And that is the reason why Big O Notation ignores constants.
 Because of this, O(100N) is written as O(N).

-This article was just an introduction to algorithm analysis to face an actual code interview as software developers, where they are asked to build approximated models.
+This article was just an introduction to algorithm analysis to face an actual code interview as a software developer.
+They are asked to build approximated models using Big O notation in Java.
+The same concepts apply to Python algorithm analysis.

 If you want to create a mathematical model for the execution time of a discrete operation, for example, you should take a course in [discrete mathematics](https://en.wikipedia.org/wiki/Discrete_mathematics){:target="_blank"}.

 Preparing to discuss algorithms analysis in your following programming interview requires practicing and studying different algorithms, and you can find it in this [link](https://amzn.to/3HrGXrF){:target="_blank"} with many explanation details.